Sightseeing in Stockholm

 Hallwyl Museum

-The Hallwyl Museum – Photo credit: © Erik Lernestål/Wikimedia Commons
+The Hallwyl Museum has a fantastic collection of arts and crafts – Photo: © Erik Lernestål/Wikimedia

 The Hallwyl House was originally built for the wealthy Count and Countess Walther and Wilhelmina von Hallwyl in 1898, fashioned in the style of Venetian Late Gothic and Early Spanish Renaissance.
 These days, the museum (Hallwylska museet in Swedish) houses Wilhelmina’s large collection of objects, antiques, and paintings as well as an extensive collection of costumes and period clothing.
 The house’s interior is also preserved and gives us a unique testimonial of the lifestyle and decor of the late Victorian period in Sweden.